 A new theory of the cloth's history prior to the 6th century, illustrated with color transparencies.(From the 1999 Richmond Conference)

-Appraisal of the mistakes made regarding the Shroud samples takin in 1988, An - and a suggested way of putting these behind us by Ian Wilson
+Appraisal of the mistakes made regarding the Shroud samples taken in 1988 - and a suggested way of putting these behind us by Ian Wilson

-Ian Wilson's overview of the current state of Shroud research and his plea for cooperation within the Shroud research community.
+Ian Wilson's 1998 overview of the then current state of Shroud research and his plea for cooperation within the Shroud research community.
 This paper was originally presented at the 1998 Turin Symposium.

 Ariel Agemian Biography by Annig Agemian Raley [15 July 2011]